BOB logo

 🛑

-Bitcoin users trust that bitcoin synthetics will remain backed, and that the BOB bridge will not steal their funds
+BTC users trust that tBTC will remain backed on Ethereum, and that the BOB bridge will not steal their funds

 Users trust that the bridge operators will not steal their BTC, the BOB proposer to not publish a malicious, unchallenged state transition, or the admin controlling the bridge to create a malicious smart contract upgrade.